SAP-archive/docs/concepts/monitor/training_analytics.md

 ## Your confusion matrix

 Your confusion matrix is used to gain further insight into intents that may clash and get confused.
-The element in the intersection of row A and column B signifies the percentage of sentences that should be classified as A but classified as B.
+The element in the intersection of row A and column B signifies the percentage of sentences that should be classified as A, but are classified as B.

 You can order the confusion matrix by intent name and by performance.
 If you don't have any problem between your intents, you should have a confusion matrix with a beautiful diagonal since 100% of expressions match the right intent, as expected.